CromwellCMS/Cromwell/website/docs/overview/intro.md

 # Introduction

-Cromwell CMS is a free open source headless JavaScript CMS for creating lightning-fast web-sites on React and Next.js.
+Cromwell CMS is a free open source headless TypeScript CMS for creating lightning-fast web-sites on React and Next.js.
 It has powerful plugin/theming system while providing extensive Admin panel GUI for Wordpress-like user experience.
 We are focused on empowering content-creators and people with no programming knowledge to use all features of CMS in their projects.

 Main features of Cromwell CMS: